WordPress for beginners:

 To edit a slug using the built-in Shopify function, you’ll first need to click on ‘Edit website SEO’ to open the Search engine listing preview options.
 From there, you can easily adjust your slug as necessary.
 Note: Shopify calls the slug the ‘handle’ instead, but it’s exactly the same thing!

-Alternatively, if you’re editing your Shopify page with Yoast SEO, all you need to do is open the Google preview in the Yoast SEO sidebar and you’ll see a field to enter a new slug:
+Alternatively, if you’re editing your Shopify page with Yoast SEO, all you need to do is scroll down to the search appearance section and you’ll see a field to enter a new slug:

 Why are URL slugs important for SEO?